-The post-COVID macroeconomic environment in China and elsewhere globally continues to face challenges, which may have a severe and prolonged negative impact on the Chinese and global economy, including potential reductions in the advertising budget of our merchants and brands, which in turn may affect our revenue and financial performance generally.
+The post-COVID macroeconomic environment in China and elsewhere globally continues to face challenges, which may have a severe and prolonged negative impact on the Chinese and global economy, including potential reductions in the advertising budget of our merchants and.
 The growth rate of the Chinese economy has gradually slowed in recent years and the trend may continue.
-There is considerable uncertainty over the long-term effects of the monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China.
-The conflict in Ukraine and the imposition of broad economic sanctions on Russia could raise energy prices and disrupt global markets.
-Unrest, terrorist threats and the potential for war in the Middle East and elsewhere may increase market volatility across the globe.
-There have also been concerns about the relationship between China and certain other countries, including the surrounding Asian countries, which may potentially have economic effects.
-In particular, there is significant uncertainty about the future relationship between the United States and China with respect to trade policies, treaties, government regulations, and tariffs.
+The Federal Reserve and other central banks outside of China have raised interest rates.
+The Russia-Ukraine conflict, the Hamas-Israel conflict, and attacks on shipping in the Red Sea have heightened geopolitical tensions across the world.
+The impact of the Russia-Ukraine conflict on Ukraine food exports has contributed to increases in food prices and thus to inflation more generally.
+There have also been concerns about the relationship between China and other countries which may potentially have economic effects.
+In particular, there is significant uncertainty about the future relationship between the United States and China with respect to a wide range of issues including trade policies, treaties, government regulations and tariffs.
 Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
-Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, financial condition, and results of operations.
+Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, results of operations and financial condition.
 In addition, continued turbulence in the international markets may adversely affect our ability to access capital markets to meet liquidity needs.